RafaPolit/moode-spotify-connect-web/README.md

 }
 ```

 This is a 'best bet' approach.
 For other i2c devices you probably need to replace the pcm with digital, or other configs.
 Please research how to map your device to a new ALSA virtual channel.
-This has proven the most difficult past in the past to get right.
+This has proven the most difficult part in the past to get right.

 To make sure the mapping work:

-First: LOWER YOUR VOLUME!!!! (very important, the next step will produce a loud noise on the speakers)
+First: **LOWER YOUR VOLUME!!!!** (very important, the next step will produce a loud noise on the speakers)

 Then:
 ```
 $ speaker-test -Dsoftvol -c2